. In this version, Archer's first name as "Jon", not "Sean".

 .
 After the hangar shootout, Archer talks with Lazarro as they watch Pollux being loaded into a SWAT van in handcuffs and Castor being loaded into an ambulance.
 In this version, only three agents are killed in the gunfight.
 A photographer tries to take a picture of the agents' dead bodies waiting to be zipped up in the body bags, to which Archer promptly confiscates his film.

 .
 The attempted interrogation of Pollux has Pollux managing to fool the polygraph while claiming that the bomb schematics are just a mental exercise.

 .
-Archer's surgery is intercut in the script with Archer learning to mimic Castor's various tics and mannerisms, more than just his voice: his walk, his voice, and his mannerisms.
+Archer's surgery is inter-cut in the script with Archer learning to mimic Castor's various tics and mannerisms, more than just his voice: his walk, his voice, and his mannerisms.
 One scene never filmed is a scene in which it's revealed that Castor is a leftie while Archer is a rightie.
-Also, the surgery is done in Quentin Tarantino style anachronic order.
+Also, the surgery is done in Quentin Tarantino-style anachronistic order.

 .
-The inmate Archer recognises is not Burke Hicks, whom Archer busted for stalking the UN Secretary General, but a Frenchman named Fabrice Voisine who was convicted of poisoning five Canadian MPs.
+The inmate Archer recognizes is not Burke Hicks, whom Archer busted for stalking the UN Secretary General, but a Frenchman named Fabrice Voisine who was convicted of poisoning five Canadian MPs.

 .
 In the script, it's revealed in Archer's "extract information about the bomb" conversation from Pollux that Castor Troy received a tattoo of the Sphinx on his tenth birthday.
 It also turns out that that was the day his mother died by overdosing.
 Though Castor had attempted mouth-to-mouth resuscitation, he failed.
 Afterwards, he made a promise to protect Pollux.
 Also, Archer comes close to giving himself away by scratching his wedding band.
 Pollux is also clearly uneasy because Archer smiles like himself, not like Castor, after getting the information.